neuroinformatics-unit/gsoc/GSoC-2025/movement: implementing outlier detection algorithms (Arismita Mukherjee).md

     - **Face Identification**: Automatic clustering of faces from an unseen video based on DBScan of face encodings using keypoint detection.
 Some of these clusters were later merged manually to train the model to identify different aspects of the same face.
 These clusters were subsequently used to identify known faces from unseen videos.
   2. [Landcover classification](https://github.com/ArismitaM/Land_Cover_Classification) from satellite imaging
     - Involved identification of different type of landcovers by identifying the RGB code for different pixels on .tif file.
 These pixels were then clustered using DBScan and bounding boxes were drawn around these clusters.
 This data, therefore, became labelled training data for training models (e.g., Yolov5, RetinaNet and VGG5).
+  3. As part of my curriculum (integrated M-Tech majoring in Electronics and Communication Engineering), I have taken courses in Python coding and used the same in the above mentioned projects.
+As part of the curriculum I have learned Digital Signal Processing as well.

 - **Motivation: why this project?**
 I am eager to learn how AI/ML can be used to improve the quality of life on this planet.
 My past projects have primarily been steps to understand how AI/ML works and how to use it to achieve solution to practical problems.
 The possibility of reducing human involvement in training machines fascinates me.
 Hence, my inclination towards using clustering to auto-generate high quality training data.
 Automatic identification of possible errors in prediction is a logical next step in this area of interest - as it helps automatically find errors with minimal human intervention.
 Hence, my interest in implementation of outlier detection in movement.